Skip to Content

 To achieve a distressed, whitewashed appearance, you must wipe the excess paint from your brush before applying it to your wood.
 This dry brush technique leaves a thin coat of paint over the surface.

-Note: I used chalk paint instead of investing in the interior latex paint applied to my ceiling for this example.
-For the record, the ceiling paint was White Dove by Benjamin Moore and is the same color used on the shiplap walls.
+Insider note: For this example, I used chalk paint instead of investing in the interior latex paint applied to my ceiling.
+For the record, the ceiling paint was White Dove by Benjamin Moore, the same color used on the shiplap walls.

-Begin by applying a small amount of the white paint to your brush and then remove excess paint from the brush using a rag cloth or paper towel.
-Next, lightly swipe the paint brush over the surface of the wood without completely covering the wood and the stain.
+Begin by applying a small amount of white paint to your brush.
+Then, remove excess paint from the brush using a rag cloth or paper towel.
+Next, lightly swipe the paintbrush over the surface of the wood without completely covering the wood and the stain.

-Below you can see the sample board for how to whitewash pine wood.
-This is the look you want to achieve.
+Below is the sample board for whitewashing pine wood.
+You want to achieve this look.

 Use a dry brush technique to achieve a white wash effect on pine wood.

 This is the same technique used for our Address Sign above the front doors.
-If you’d like to know more about using Chalk Paint, see How to Use Chalk Paint Tutorial.
+To learn more about using chalk paint, see the How to Use Chalk Paint Tutorial.

 Here is a good view of the whitewash-on-wood technique underneath the stairs.